aixplain/tts-qa/README.md

 SELECT dataset.name as dataset_name, ROUND(SUM(sample.trimmed_audio_duration) / 60, 2)   AS minutes, ROUND(SUM(sample.trimmed_audio_duration) / 3600, 2)   AS hours
 FROM sample
 JOIN dataset ON sample.dataset_id = dataset.id
-GROUP BY dataset.name
+WHERE dataset.name NOT LIKE '%English%' AND dataset.name NOT LIKE '%German%' GROUP BY dataset.name
 ORDER BY dataset.name;
 ```